-In accordance with RBI circular no. RBI/2019-20/170 dated March 13, 2020, the company has provided for impairment allowances as required by Ind AS.
-In parallel the company has also determined the asset classification and computed the impairment provisions as per extant prudential norms on Income Recognition, Asset Classification and Provisioning
+In accordance with RBI circular no. RBI/2019-20/170 dated March 13, 2020, the company is required to provide for impairment allowances, if the impairment allowance computed as per the extant prudential norms on Income Recognition, Asset Classification and Provisioning (IRACP) is higher than the impairment allowance under Ind AS 109.

-Further, since impairment allowance under Ind AS 109 is lower than the provisioning required under IRACP the difference has been appropriated from net profit after tax to 'Impairment Reserve'.
+In FY 2023-2024 no amount has been appropriated from net profit after tax to 'Impairment Reserve' (Previous Year 2022-23 Rs.
+167.95 lakshs).
 The balance in the 'Impairment Reserve' shall not be reckoned for regulatory capital.

 No withdrawals are permitted from this reserve without prior permission from the Department of Supervision, RBI.
-The requirement for 'Impairment Reserve' shall be reviewed, going forward as per further instructions from RBI
+The requirement for 'Impairment Reserve' shall be reviewed, going forward as per further instructions from RBI.